Fees and charges

-Abingdon-on-Thames Town Council has responsibility for a range of services carried out for the benefit of the community.
-The services are described in more detail in the Town Council Services section of this website.
-The financial objective is to operate these services in an economic and efficient manner so as to ensure they are operating at the lowest sensible cost whilst being effective, and to raise an increasing amount of revenue from sources other than Council Tax, making reasonable charges for services where appropriate.
+Abingdon-on-Thames Town Council has responsibility for a range of services and we aim to operate these services in an economic and efficient manner for the benefit of residents.
+Charges levied are set at the most reasonable level to ensure that they are effective and help to raise an increasing amount of revenue from sources other than Council Tax.

-The Council is required by law to review the fees and charges it recieves from its residents and service users each year.
-This review is part of the budget setting work and is completed in January each year.
-The list of Fees and Charges for the current year can be seen here.
+The town council is required by law to review the fees and charges it sets each year.
+This review is part of the budget setting work and is completed in January.
+The fees and charges for 2022 to 2023 can be found here.

 A copy of the Budgets can be found here:

 During the year, all budgets are carefully monitored, with regular financial reports submitted to each spending committee.
-Internal audit helps to identify areas for improvement in efficiency and are carried out independently, to ensure impartiality is achieved in accordance with Corporate Governance requirements.
+Internal audit helps to identify areas for improvement in efficiency and is carried out independently to ensure that impartiality is achieved in accordance with Corporate Governance requirements.
 The function is independent of the Responsible Financial Officer and is undertaken by Mr Stuart Pollard of Auditing Solutions, Chippenham, Wiltshire.

 The name of the Council’s External Auditor and their contact details are:Moore Rutland House, Minerva Business Park, Lynch Wood, Peterborough, PE2 6PZ T +44 (0)1733 397300 Email Oxon.firstname.lastname@example.org

 Notice of conclusion of Audit